j624364/asca-rust/doc.md

 ```

 ### Node and Subnodes

-Alpha notation is very useful for rules requiring place assimilation.
+An node alpha carries all the features within it.
+This can be very useful for assimilation rules.

 ```
 Rule Example: Nasal Assimilation